CaskAle/summit-pi-project/summit-pi.md

 A command to display and set various ip network settings.
 - `ip addr` will show your ip address info.

-- `ip route` will shop ip routing info.
+- `ip route` will show ip routing info.

 ### Reboot / Shutdown